Fed's Rosengren: Rate Rises Key to Keep Economy From Overheating -- Update

-MONTREAL – Federal Reserve Bank of Boston President Eric Rosengren said Saturday Fed officials need to focus more on the economy's longer-run outlook when making policy, in comments that again made the case for continuing forward with interest-rate rises.
+MONTREAL – Federal Reserve Bank of Boston President Eric Rosengren said Saturday additional interest-rate rises are needed to keep the economy on track, while warning that Fed officials need to make policy with an eye on longer-term issues over short-term data fluctuations.

 Continue Reading Below